kwoodman1970/BottledWaterGlowLamp/README.md

 Progressive web apps aren't generally distributed through app stores and must therefore be installed manually through a web browser.  **Caveat:**  as mentioned above, the installation technique used by this app is obsolete and newer devices may not allow installation or may require Internet access &ndash; YMMV.

-Open your device's web browser (Safari may be required for iPhone & iPad users) and use the following link:
+In your mobile device's web browser (Safari may be required for iPhone & iPad users), enter or tap on the following link:

 <https://kwoodman1970.github.io/BottledWaterGlowLamp/>